 Saddle discomfort was one of my main issues.
 I currently use a female-specific saddle, but it’s still not quite the right shape for my anatomy and was causing painful pressure in sensitive areas.
 Fit Your Bike stock a huge range of saddles, which can be rented for a trial period.
 Bianca suggested three models which might be suitable for me.
 I tested them and eventually the Cobb V-Flow felt like the best fit, with it’s narrow nose and cutaway centre.
-Cobb design their saddles based on the two types of female anatomy- the ‘innie’ and the ‘outie’- this article explains this in further detail.
+Cobb design their saddles based on the two types of female anatomy- the ‘innie’ and the ‘outie’.

 Finally to solve the problem of my numb hands and arms, we shortened my stem to 70mm, rotated my handlebars away and moved up the hoods.
 I was stretching too far to reach the handlebars and placing too much pressure through my hands.
 It was a fiddly job to adjust the hoods- Campagnolo do not make it easy to get under the rubber.